-Figure 8-4 shows worldwide direct investments during 1998 and 1999.
-During 1999 global outgoing direct investment reached a record high of \$799.9 billion (up approximately 16 percent from the previous year).
-And one of the major factors in the growth in direct investments is the rapid expansion of international M&A.
+Figure 8-4 shows worldwide direct investments during 1997 and 1998.
+During 1998 global outgoing direct investment reached a record high of \$648.9 billion (up approximately 37% from the previous year), and it continues to grow.
+The developed countries are the driving forces in this, accounting for about 90% of the outgoing direct investment and 70% of the incoming direct investment.
+In the developing countries as well, both outgoing and incoming direct investments were at record high levels.